 Kids not only have a weekly opportunity in Beach Club to sing worship songs to God and to learn who God, Jesus and the Holy Spirit are, but they can learn about Him through stories in the Bible.
 Thanks to donors like you, we are able to provide every child in every Beach Club with their very own study Bible and our volunteers are teaching kids how to use it.

 “We can teach them how to incorporate that into their lives,” Criswell said.
 “We can teach them character traits that hopefully we’re planting nuggets and truth within their hearts… that I hope will eventually take root and that they can then look back years later and have those little nuggets that they can dwell on for whatever experience and trials they are going through.”

-Courtney Cain is the club leader at the Beach Club at Hanby Elementary in Mesquite, Texas.
-She previously taught fourth grade at the school and remembers when she first realized the school needed Beach Club at her school.
+Courtney Cain spent several years as the club leader at Hanby Elementary in Mesquite, Texas.
+She had previously taught fourth grade at the school and remembers when she first realized the school needed Beach Club at her school.